I differentiate between prioritizing a partner and practicing hierarchy in polyamorous relationships.

 I have started seeing a long distance partner who is a comet.
 I will maybe see him once a month and he, by the way, has an agreement with his wife that their relationship is “primary” but they do not have VETO power.
 When my comet partner is able to come to town, I prioritize him, and even rearrange my schedule to spend as much time with him as possible.
 This makes sense to me, is what I authentically want to do, isn’t about him being MORE important intrinsically than my other partners, or anyone else, and so I wouldn’t consider it hierarchical.

 I only ever want my partners to show up for me when they feel they want to.
-Not out of obligation because we’ve agreed I’m MOST IMPORTANT.
+Not out of obligation because we’ve agreed I’m MOST IMPORTANT in the hierarchy.
 Ugh.
 And vice versa!
 I only ever want to show up for them when I want to be there.
 If we’re showing up out of obligation, that’s how resentment starts!

 That means allowing for circumstances where I may WANT to spend time with my partner but they’re prioritizing spending time by themselves, or spending time with another person (friends, family, or partners).
 That might be hard for me and I’ll need to find ways to self-soothe and self-regulate when they aren’t available.
 But it isn’t the same as practicing polyamory hierarchically.